 Friends were recently asking advice as they planned their own trip to Slovenia.
 They asked if Maribor was worth visiting.
 We replied, “Absolutely!”

-It’s the second largest city in Slovenia, after all, with a rich history and plenty of things to do.
-(The capital, Ljubljana, is Slovenia’s largest city.)
+It's the second largest city in Slovenia, after all, with a rich history and plenty of things to do.
+(The capital, Ljubljana, is Slovenia's largest city.)
 And of course…you can't miss having some Maribor wine.

 Let's start with the reason most people know Maribor: WINE!
 95% of the wines produced in the area are light, fresh whites.